fix8mt/uri/README.md

 1. `constexpr range_pair& operator[](component idx)`;

 ## Sanity checking
-This class will perform basic sanity checks on the source URI and throws `std::exception` on failure.
+This class will perform basic sanity checks on the source URI and refuses to continue parsing.
+You can test for failure using the `operator bool`.
 These are:
 1. Length - source must not exceed `uri_max_len` (`UINT16_MAX`)
 1. Illegal chars - source must not contain any whitespace characters